kimseungbin/trip-settle/README.md

 - **Automatic Calculation**: The app automatically calculates how much each person owes or is owed.
 - **Transparent Overview**: Get a clear summary of all expenses and settlements in one place.

-Whether it's a weekend getaway with friends of a long-term group expedition, the app ensures that everyone pays their fair share without the headache.
+Whether it's a weekend getaway with friends or a long-term group expedition, the app ensures that everyone pays their fair share without the headache.

 # Tech Stacks